 - Matrix Metronome – I’ve seriously had the same MR-500 metronome from Matrix for over 15 years.
 Unfortunately, I don’t think they make them anymore, but the MR-800 seems similar.
 You can get free or paid digital ones for your phone too – but that can be annoying if you want to record a clip on your phone while using the metronome.
 I like have the separate purpose built device for that reason.

 - Amazing Slower Downer – a must for practice.
 I’ve used this almost daily since the early 2000’s.
-Slow down songs, change keys, and create loops for practicing
+Slow down songs, change keys, and create loops for practicing.
+Another near required product in my opinion.

 - EQ Charts – While not “gear” it’s good to know where the mandolin frequencies are so your other gear works better.
 It’s hard to find a chart that includes mandolin, but there’s plenty with violins listed like this and this.
 While mandolins are violins are different – there’s enough similarity where this is a good start.